djangopackages/djangopackages/docs/opencomparison_settings.rst

 Settings
 ========

 How to customize the settings to suit your needs.
-Do this in local_settings so patches and upstream pulls don't cause havoc to your installation

 ADMIN_URL_BASE (Default: r"^admin/")
 ====================================